How to Reduce PDF File Size (5 Easy Methods)

 Method 3: Reduce PDF Size at Export

 In Microsoft Word: File > Export > Create PDF/XPS.
 In Google Docs: File > Download > PDF (Google automatically optimizes the output).
-In Canva: choose Screen/Web quality instead of Print quality.
+In design software: choose Screen/Web quality instead of Print quality.

 Method 4: Remove Unnecessary Elements